Welcome to the Diamond Dove Home Page

 Male pigeon doing bows for a female

 In some cases the male will slightly spread his tail when he runs after the female in short spurts.
 This is similar to the action the mourning dove males use in courting their females.
 Again like other doves, the pigeon will engage in "driving" where the male follows closely behind the female.
 Sometimes the male and female will exchange "kisses" which is a rapid light pecking around the head and the neck, often with their eyes closed.
 The female also will put her beak inside the males open beak which is called "billing".
 Diamond doves also engage in kissing and billing.
 And finally the male will mount the female and copulation will occur.
-After mating, the male pigeon may make a display flight where the wings are clapped behind the pigeons back.
-Once mating takes place the female pigeon will lay her first egg in about ten days.
-The second egg will be laid about 44 hours after the first.
-(4)

 Nests and Egg Incubation